Sweden and sustainability

 Sustainable textile fibres are no longer a distant dream.
 Research projects are turning trees into textile – and old textile into paper.

-In the Gothenburg suburb of Mölndal, research institute RISE has a test bed for textile fibre development, where researchers are exploring methods and materials to produce fibres, yarns and nonwoven fabrics from bio-based and synthetic raw materials.
-In the future we might wear jeans made of Swedish cellulose, activewear made of bioplastics and T-shirts made of recycled fabrics.
+In the Gothenburg suburb of Mölndal, research institute RISE has a test bed for textile fibre development.
+Here, researchers are exploring methods and materials to produce fibres, yarns and nonwoven fabrics from bio-based and synthetic raw materials.
+In the future, we might wear jeans made of Swedish cellulose, activewear made of bioplastics and T-shirts made of recycled fabrics.

 TreeToTextile – owned by H&M Group, Inter IKEA Group, Stora Enso and LSCS Invest – is focused on developing the use of cellulose.
-The company aims to commercialise a new sustainable textile fibre, making it more widely available.
 Using a new technology, TreeToTextile produces bio-based textile fibres with a low environmental footprint, i.e. wood.
 In other words, the Swedish forest provides the raw material – the rest is clever technology.

 Bioeconomy – a game changer

 The challenge is to gain a competitive edge by investing in green technology, by both using domestic resources and developing methods that other countries could use to become more sustainable.
-According to the Swedish Forest Industries Federation, the country's woodland bioeconomy has an export value of SEK 164 billion billion (EUR 16.4 billion) a year (2021) and is a high-tech industry employing thousands of people.
+According to the Swedish Forest Industries Federation, the country's woodland bioeconomy has an export value of SEK 184 billion a year (2023).
+It is a high-tech industry employing thousands of people.

 This bioeconomy is crucial not only to Sweden’s economic future, but also to changing the way the world produces and uses its raw materials.

 Sweden’s reputation as an environmental pioneer began more than half a century ago.
-Here are some milestones, past and future.
+Here are some milestones of sustainability in Sweden, past and future.

 1967